Create secure administrator credentials

 splunkd rest --noauth command.

-This method is not secure because the password appears in plain text in the command line history unless you immediately delete the history after running the command.
+This method is not secure because the password appears in plain text in the command line history unless you immediately delete the history after you run the command.

 You must restart Splunk Enterprise after using